jongmin-won/cubrid-manual/en/sql/schema/stored_routine_stmt.rst

     ERROR: Stored procedure execute error:
       (line 4, column 3) internal server error

-The column type change information was not reflected in the previously compiled PL/CSQL, so the stored procedure must be explicitly recompiled to execute correctly.
+Since the column type change information is not reflected in the previously compiled PL/CSQL execution code, the stored procedure must be recompiled in order to execute correctly.

 .. code-block:: sql